 The structure of the tournament has varied over the years, with as many as 16 teams (last seen in 2007) and as low as ten.
-This year’s tournament will be ten teams and has drawn criticism given there are now 12 Test playing nations.
+This year’s tournament will feature ten teams, which has drawn criticism given there are now 12 Test nations.

 |1983||England, Wales||India||West Indies|